Anderson-Lai/ib-notes/hleconomics/economics.md

   - high barriers to entry allow firms to enjoy profits from their innovation
   - product development and technological innovation help maintain abnormal profits by creating another barrier to entry

+# Jan.
+14, 2025 - Monopolistic Competition

+## Characteristics
+- large number of firms
+- no barriers to entry, like perfect competition
+- product differentiation
+  - physical differences - shape, size, material, taste, etc.
+  - quality differences
+  - location differences
+  - product images - brand names, celebrity endorsements, attractive packaging, etc.

+## Product Differentiation and the Demand and Revenue Curve
+downward sloping demand curve
+somewhat similar to a small monopoly due to the presence of market power

+substitutes **do** exist
+demand curve is relatively elastic as a result

+an increase in price loses some sales, more than in a monopoly, but less than in perfect competition

+**price competition** - firms lower prices to attract customers from rivals at the expense of competitors
+**non-price competition** - firms use other methods to attract customers, such as advertising, quality, branding, etc.

+monopolistically competitive firms use **both** methods

+## Profit Maximization
+short-run equilibrium is identical to monopoly but demand is flatter and more elastic
+firm can make both loss, normal profit, or abnormal profit

+**free entry and exit** is important in long-run equilibrium
+in long-run, profit-making industries attract new entrants, whereas loss-making industries forces some firms to close down

+## Allocative Efficiency and Market Failure
+**allocative efficiency is given by P (MB) = MC**

+in monopolistic competition, **P > MC**, thus an underallocation of resources as consumers would gain (MB) from more units of the good more than the cost towards the firm (MC)

+## Similarities and Differences to Perfect Competition
+similarities:
+- large number of firms
+- no barriers to entry
+- normal profit in the long-run and abnormal profit / loss in the short-run

+differences for monopolistic competition:
+- have some market power
+- allocative inefficiency
+- product variety (thus competitors)
+- economies of scale (perfect competition can not achieve an economy of scale due to their small size)

+## Similarities and Differences to a Monopoly
+similarities:
+- allocative efficiency (P = D = MB > MC)

+differences for monopolistic competition:
+- more producers
+- smaller firms
+- no barriers to entry
+- normal profit as opposed to abnormal profit for monopolies
+- higher competition and lower prices (to attract customers)
+- less market power
+- less r&d
+- smaller economies of scale and no natural monopolies
+- more product variety